Stal Rzeszów (multi-sports club): Ice hockey

 Ice hockey section of the club existed between 1953 and 1961.

 Motorcycle speedway

-A currently independent club, the motorcycle speedway former section of the sports club is one of the most decorated teams in the sport, winning a vast number of medals.
+The motorcycle speedway was a former section of the sports club and is now an independent club.

 Wrestling

 The wrestling section of Stal Rzeszów was established in 1959, and its creators were coach Jan Małek and activists Waldemar Pasternak and Józef Ziembicki.
 After three years, in 1962, the team was promoted to the regional league of Kraków and Rzeszów.
 In 1967 the Stal team was promoted to the 1st league.
 Promotion was won by athletes who were at the beginning of their careers, winning medals at the Polish Junior Championships.
 In 1967, Stal won the silver medal at the Central Spartakiad.
 After a year of performances in the highest league, Stal were relegated, but in 1968 they were promoted to the first league.
 In 1969 Stal won the Polish team championship for the first time.
 In total, Stal Rzeszów became an 18-time Polish team wrestling champion (last time in 1990).
 Moreover, the team won the silver medal several times (1970, 1978, 1984, 1991).

 In the early 1990s, Wojciech Małek was the leading coach in the wrestling section of Stal.
 Other well-known athletes of the section are Jan Falandys.